Security

 Token types

-SlackBuzz uses two types of Slack tokens:
+SlackBuzz uses two types of Slack tokens.
+The CLI automatically selects the correct token for each command.

-| Token | Prefix | Used for |
+| Token | Prefix | Automatic usage |

 |---|---|---|

-| Bot token | xoxb- | Sending messages, reading channels, reactions, emoji list |
+| Bot token | xoxb- | Reading channels/users, reactions, system notifications |

-| User token | xoxp- | Search, activity inbox, saved items, status management |
+| User token | xoxp- | Sending messages (as you), search, DMs, saved items, status |

 Best practices